-Improper performance or interpretation of the EDX examination may be detrimental to patient care and misleading to the referring physician.
+Improper performance or interpretation of the EDX examination may be dangerous to the patient and misleading to the referring physician.
 For example, the exact site and type of a surgical operation performed on a patient may be determined in part by findings of disease discovered during the course of the EDX examination.
 Therefore, the EDX physician's knowledge of diseases and their clinical electrophysiologic manifestations is needed to interpret such results properly.